 The remarkable photo above shows a scene from the 1944 Normandy Landings.
 A vast armada of ships carrying men and equipment supported the world's greatest seaborne invasion and included the construction of two temporary harbours from prefabricated components - the Mulberry Harbours.
 In the foreground you can see old ships that were sunk to protect the landing platforms from the forces of the sea.
 In the background various troopships and landing craft are protected by barrage balloons.
 The stories of some of those ships are included on these pages.

-Here you will find the histories of ships that were sailed in by those whose memories are recorded in Recollections part of my website - which you can access from the Menu - or othersie found of be of interest for each ship featured here has a story to tell.
-Included are the Royal Fleet Auxiliary Gold Ranger that was present during WW2 campaigns, an Antarctic rescue, the Suez crisis, exercises during the cold war and nuclear testing; Abhona, a passenger ship that disappeared on her maiden voyage; Manipur - a cargo ship that was disguised as a battleship in the hope of fooling the Germans in WW2; Grille - known as 'Hitler's yacht' but mostly used as a warship.
-And others that served their country during wartime in convoys, with many torpedoed and sunk with dreadful loss of life like the oil tanker San Emiliano.
-And then there is Oruba - a passenger liner built in 1889 that carried into exile the disgraced Archduke Leopold of Tuscany who had struck Franz Ferdinand - the future Habsburg Emperor whose assassination would herald the start of WW1.
+Included here are the histories of ships that were sailed in by those whose memories are recorded in the Recollections section of this website, and ships I have found to be of interest during my research.
+You will find the Royal Fleet Auxiliary Gold Ranger that was present during WW2 campaigns, an Antarctic rescue, the Suez crisis, exercises during the cold war and nuclear testing; Abhona, a passenger ship that disappeared on her maiden voyage; Manipur - a cargo ship that was disguised as a battleship in the hope of fooling the Germans in WW2; Grille - known as 'Hitler's yacht', and others that served their country during wartime in convoys, with many torpedoed and sunk with dreadful loss of life like the oil tanker San Emiliano.
+And then there is Oruba - a passenger liner built in 1889 that carried into exile the disgraced Archduke Leopold of Tuscany who had struck Franz Ferdinand - the future Habsburg Emperor whose assassination would trigger WW1.
 I could go on but you can read the stories yourself.

 For each ship I have included facts and figures, photos, news cuttings and information about service histories to the extent that I have been able to discover them.